isomerpages/pa-corp/_sparks-volunteer-programmes/Going Green Together/Gardens Give Back.md

 						:
 					</td>
 					<td width="75%">
 						Gardens around the estates beautify the environment and allow residents with common interest to have a platform to share gardening skills and bond with each other.
-Through gardening, we also help the needy families living around the estates by pledging our harvest back to the community, thereby improving the well-being of the residents as the vegetables harvested are all organic and healthy.
+Through gardening, we also help the needy families living around the estates by pledging our harvest back to the community, thereby improving the well-being of the residents as the vegetables harvested are all organic and healthy.<br><br>
 We are looking for volunteers to set up more gardening plots around the estates.
 We will also be working with schools and stakeholders for the setting up of community gardens.
 					</td>
 				</tr>